Frequently Asked Questions

 As with all Liaison-powered CASs, there is no cost to the institution to join the platform and be part of the EngineeringCAS community.
 By agreeing to join EngineeringCAS, institutions are included in the EngineeringCAS directory, receive use of WebAdMIT, the CAS application review and management toolkit, and have unlimited access to the EngineeringCAS support team.

 Applicants can access EngineeringCAS to review and research any of the participating institutions and programs at no cost.
-Applicants are charged a $68 processing fee only when they submit an application to a participating program.
+Applicants can access EngineeringCAS to review and research any of the participating institutions and programs at no cost.
+Applicants are charged a $68 application processing fee when they submit their first application and then $40 for each subsequent application processing fee.
 There are no additional fees to applicants to use the system or the EngineeringCAS support services.

 Won’t applicants have to spend more money for the application process?